dynamiquet/Project-SAND/ProjectProposalMaterial/Contract.md

 Our team will be guided by the following expectations to ensure the production of our software is efficient while maintaining group trust:

 ##### Meetings:
-Our team will meet... set time, date, place, and duration
+Our team will meet weekly on Wednesday from 4:30pm to 5:30 pm at Tree Lab.
+We will also use this time to discuss additional meetings if necessary.

 ##### Roles:
-In team meetings, we will have the following roles: discuss roles Roles will be rotated every two weeks to ensure every team member has experience in all roles and that work is delegated evenly.
+In team meetings, we will have the following roles:

-**Who is responsible for setting agendas, taking notes, facilitating discussions, etc?**
+- Notetaker
+- Discussion facilitator
+- Agenda leader
+- Lead communicator

+and the roles will be rotated weekly so that everyone gets ample chances in each role.

 ##### Communication:
 Communication will remain constant through the use of a groupchat with all team members on Whatsapp.
 Questions, concerns, and updates can be made through text if not all members are present in person.
 Work, specifically code, will be shared and pushed to the group Github repository frequently, with comments, to ensure teammates have access to the most up-to-date work.